iWinston/typeorm-plus/README.md

 TypeORM is an [Object Relational Mapper](1) (ORM) for node.js written in Typescript that can help you to:

-* automatically create your table schemas based on your model (javascript class, decorated with special decorators)
+* automatically create your table schemas based on your models (javascript class, decorated with special decorators)
 * ability to transparently insert / update / delete to the database your objects